Betaserk Long, 48 mg 28 pcs

 Composition

-1 film-coated, modified-release tablet, 48 mg, contains:
+1 modified-release film-coated tablet, 48 mg, contains:

 Core:

-The active ingredient: betahistine dihydrochloride 24.00 mg
+Active ingredient: betahistine dihydrochloride 24.00 mg

-The film coating (first layer of film coating):
+Film shell (first layer of film coating):

-The active ingredient: betahistine dihydrochloride 24.00 mg
+Active ingredient: betahistine dihydrochloride 24.00 mg

 Interaction